 Omics Filtered View¶

-With the Omics Summary toggled OFF, the Omics Explorer displays the Filtered View where the data for Somatic and Germline Variants are broken down into their own tabs.
-Users can use the Filters on the left side of the Omics Explorer to help sort the data displayed in the Omics Explorer table.
+In the blue header at the top of the Omics Explorer there is an Omics Summary toggle button allowing you to switch between a summary view and a filtered view of the omics data.
+With this toggled OFF, the Omics Explorer displays the Filtered View where the data for Somatic and Germline Variants are broken down into their own tabs, and users can use the Filters on the left side of the page to help fine tune the data displayed in the Omics Explorer table.

 Select from the following: